Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 "Curable" pre-existing conditions: who lets them come back

-A curable pre-existing condition is one your policy will cover again after your pet stays symptom-free and treatment-free for a set window — usually 180 or 365 days, subject to each policy's exclusions.
-Three carriers' binding forms offer no curable window at all: Trupanion, Pets Best, and Odie.
-And nearly every window that does exist carves out knees.
+A curable pre-existing condition is one your policy may cover again after your pet stays symptom-free and treatment-free, subject to the issued form and each policy's exclusions.
+Two audited binding forms offer no cure pathway: Trupanion and Odie.
+Pets Best's audited form states no fixed cure period, while its current guidance says some fully healed conditions may cease to be pre-existing.
+And nearly every fixed window that does exist carves out knees.

 WindowCarriersWhat never comes back